Generation of Photon Pairs by Stimulated Emission in Ring Resonators

 With these interesting features in mind, we calculate the generation rates for TOPDC.
-Unlike earlier studies, which dealt with bulk or waveguide sources, here we focus on an integrated ring resonator structure, as sketched in Fig. \ref{fig:configuration}c.
+Unlike earlier studies, here we focus on an integrated ring resonator structure as sketched in Fig. \ref{fig:configuration}c \cite{Corona_ol_2011,okoth_pra_2019,corona_pra_2011}.
 This enables us to take advantage of the field enhancement associated with the spatial and temporal light confinement, and to exploit the presence of a comb of resonances which favours the scenario in which pump, seed, and generated photons are on resonance at well-separated frequencies.
 We assume that the effect of the nonlinearity can be restricted to the ring, where the field intensities are the largest, so the operators $a$ and $a^{\dagger}$ in (\ref{eq: spon_TG}) and (\ref{eq: stim_TG}) refer to the ring modes.

 We begin by using Fermi's Golden Rule to make a first-order calculation of the rates for SpTOPDC and StTOPDC.
 For simplicity, we consider pump fields and, when present, seed fields in the CW limit.
 For the spontaneous process governed by Eq. (\ref{eq: spon_TG}), we first consider the generation of triplets in a single fundamental resonance from a third harmonic pump field (i.e. $P \equiv T$ and $G_1=G_2=G_3 \equiv F$, see Fig.\ref{fig:configuration}a).
 In reality, there will be multiple energy-conserving processes that can generate triplets in sets of different resonances, but we defer the inclusion of these processes to later work.
-We adopt an interaction picture such that $H_{NL}^{I}(t) = e^{iH_0 t/\hbar} H_{NL} e^{-iH_0 t/\hbar}$, where $H_0$ captures the linear dynamics of the ring-channel system and $H_{NL}$ is the nonlinear Hamiltonian\cite{Yang2008}.
+We adopt an interaction picture such that $H_{NL}^{I}(t) = e^{iH_0 t/\hbar} H_{NL} e^{-iH_0 t/\hbar}$, where $H_0$ captures the linear dynamics of the ring-channel system and $H_{NL}$ is the nonlinear Hamiltonian \cite{Yang2008}.
 Then for this degenerate process we have